 This course will explore issues regarding the relationship between physical and emotional health-primarily from mental health, coping, and counseling perspectives.
-The roles of
+The roles of adjustment, lifestyle, and social factors on stress and wellness are discussed.

 5313 Sexual Issues in Counseling